by Scott Mehl © Unofficial Royalty 2018

 Carl was raised in Mirow and received his education under the direction of Reverend Gottlob Burchard Genzmer.
 As the second son of the heir-presumptive to the Dukedom of Mecklenburg-Strelitz, there was little expectation that Carl would one day take the throne.
 However, his father died in June 1752, and several months later, his uncle, the reigning Duke, died in December.
 Carl’s elder brother became Duke of Mecklenburg-Strelitz, and Carl was now the heir-presumptive.

-In 1755, Carl left home and began serving in the Hanoverian army, where he had first been given a commission at just four years old.
-He served for several years before taking a year off to study in Switzerland.
+In 1755, Carl left home and began serving in the Hanoverian army, in which he received a commission at just four years old.
+He served several years before taking a year off to study in Switzerland.
 His ties to Hanover strengthened in 1761 when his sister married King George III of Great Britain, who was also the Elector of Hanover.
-The following year, he traveled to Portugal to help in the reorganization of the Portuguese Army.
+Carl traveled to Portugal in 1762 to help reorganize the Portuguese Army.
 Upon his return in 1763, Carl was promoted to the rank of Lieutenant General in the Hanoverian Army, and in 1776, he was appointed Governor-General of Hanover by his brother-in-law.

 On September 18, 1768, in Darmstadt, Landgraviate of Hesse-Darmstadt, now in the German state of Hesse, Carl married Princess Friederike of Hesse-Darmstadt, the daughter of Georg Wilhelm of Hesse-Darmstadt and Maria Luise Albertine of Leiningen-Falkenburg-Dagsburg.
 Carl and Friederike had ten children:

-Friederike died due to childbirth complications shortly after giving birth to their last child in May 1782.
-Two years later, Carl married Friederike’s younger sister, Charlotte, on September 28, 1784, in Darmstadt.
+Friederike died due to childbirth complications shortly after giving birth to their tenth child in May 1782.
+Two years later, Carl married Friederike’s younger sister Charlotte on September 28, 1784, in Darmstadt.
 Charlotte also died due to childbirth complications shortly after giving birth to their only child:

-Following his wife’s death in 1785, Carl retired from military service, and stepped down as Governor-General of Hanover, receiving a generous pension and a promotion to the rank of Field Marshal.
-He took his family to Darmstadt to be near his wives’ family and spent several years traveling to visit his family both in Neustrelitz, Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern, and in Great Britain.
-In 1794, he was appointed President of the Imperial Credit Commission, tasked with trying to avoid the pending bankruptcy in the Duchy of Saxe-Hildburghausen.
+In 1785, Carl retired from military service, and stepped down as Governor-General of Hanover, receiving a generous pension and a promotion to the rank of Field Marshal.
+He took his family to Darmstadt to be near his wives’ family, and spent several years traveling to visit his family both in Neustrelitz, Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern, and Great Britain.
+In 1794, he was appointed President of the Imperial Credit Commission, tasked with avoiding the pending bankruptcy in the Duchy of Saxe-Hildburghausen.
 This role would be short-lived, as his brother died in June 1794, and Carl returned to Neustrelitz to take up his role as the new Duke of Mecklenburg-Strelitz.

 At the same time he became Grand Duke, Carl handed over most of his powers to his son, while remaining head of state.
 The following summer, he traveled to visit and spend time with his family throughout the German monarchies, where he developed an inflammation of the lungs.
 Despite appearing to recover, he fell ill again that autumn and died in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern on November 6, 1816.
 His funeral was held eight days later in Mirow, Grand Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern, where he was buried in the New Crypt of the Johanniterkirche (link in German).